Zhong-Shan-Hui/cURL-PHP/README.md

 }
 ```

-On the receiving end, we insert the form data into the database table of domain2.com and then we send the success or failure response based on the post data back to domain1.com.
+On the receiving end, we insert the form data into the database table of domain2 and then we send the success or failure response back to domain1.